raprasad/specific-carbohydrate-studies/README.md

 ## SCD Studies

+Studies relating to the use of the specific carbohydrate diet (SCD) for Crohn's disease, ulcerative colitis, irritable bowel syndrome (IBS), and autism.

 ## 2016 (In progress)

 - Treatment With the Specific Carbohydrate Diet for Children With Active Crohns Disease and Ulcerative Colitis (SCD)